slbailey/retrovue_air/docs/architecture/ArchitectureOverview.md

 ## Evolution notes

 - API versioning is governed by the `PLAYOUT_API_VERSION` constant.
-Any breaking change must bump the constant and coordinate releases between `retrovue-core` and `retrovue-playout`.
+Any breaking change must bump the constant and coordinate releases between `retrovue-core` and `retrovue-air`.
 - Future extensions (e.g., adaptive bitrate ladders or remote hardware decoders) must maintain the same control plane contract or introduce versioned endpoints.

 ## See also